 With travel during Spring Break

-Faculty-led courses are Pace semester courses (that feature a study abroad component), so the course credits are imbedded in students’ total number of credit hours for Fall or Spring semester.
+Faculty-led courses are Pace semester courses (that feature a study abroad component), which means full-time Pace undergraduates pay no additional tuition charge for the overseas program as long as they have not exceeded the 18-credit limit for the semester.
+Graduate students who are billed on a per-credit basis will pay the tuition rate assessed by Student Accounts.
 In addition to Pace tuition, students pay (1) a Program Fee for the overseas component, and (2) a $100 Study Abroad Fee.

 Simply, students pay a Program Fee + $100 Study Abroad Fee (plus Pace tuition).

 Out-of-pocket expenses (airfare, visas, some meals, etc.) are not included and are the responsibility of the student.Review the specific program’s Budget Sheet for an estimate of total costs under the Costs/Scholarships tab of the program’s page on the Study Abroad portal (Terra Dotta).